 Volunteering can be extremely rewarding, so please find on this page some frequently asked questions (FAQs).
 If there is a question that you have but that isn’t present here, please don’t hesitate to contact us at email@example.com and we will happily answer any enquiries.

 An application form, role description and contact details have been provided, along with a full summary of how you can become a volunteer at sarac, in the ‘Recruitment and Process’ section.

-We welcome volunteers from all aspects of life.
+We welcome volunteers from all walks of life.
 However, we are unable to offer volunteer opportunities to those under 21 years old due to the subject matter and emotional nature of the supporting role.
-While we greatly value the empathy and knowledge of somebody that has personal experience of the issues sarac deals with, for all potential volunteers who have experienced trauma or sexual/domestic abuse themselves, we ask that they apply after a reasonable amount of time has elapsed (at least 1–2 years).
-For further details, please refer to the link in the ‘Recruitment and Process’ section titled ‘Volunteer Recruitment Guidelines’.
+While we greatly value the empathy and knowledge of somebody that has personal experience of the issues sarac deals with, for all potential volunteers who have experienced trauma or sexual/domestic abuse themselves, we ask that they apply after a reasonable amount of time has elapsed.

 Not at all.
 The most important things to us are that you are committed, reliable, and able to listen to and empathise with others.

 We do offer student placements at sarac; the recruitment process does not differ across the various courses and the requirements are the same as for non-placements volunteers.

 If you are interested in becoming a volunteer with sarac, then the minimum commitment we require you to offer is 2 hours per week.
 In addition to this, on a monthly basis volunteers are required to attend a supervision and a case conference; these are compulsory as they promote well-being and ensure that volunteers are working ethically with clients.
 Apart from the above requirements, it is up to you to decide how many hours you are willing to kindly give.